smikhalevski/racehorse/README.md

 # `googleSignInManager`

-Enables Google Sign-In for your app.
+Enables Google Sign-In support.

-1. Go to https://console.firebase.google.com, set up a new project, and configure an Android app following all instructions.
-Use the package name of your app (as defined in `build.gradle.kts/android/defaultConfig/applicationId`) and SHA-1 that is used for app signing.
+1. Go to [console.firebase.google.com](https://console.firebase.google.com), set up a new project, and configure an Android app following all instructions.
+Use the `applicationId` of your app and SHA-1 that is used for app signing.
    You can use gradle to retrieve SHA-1:

 ```shell
 ./gradlew signingReport